He watched his family get taken by Hamas fighters. Now he wants Israel to fight back

 "It's time to finish with Hamas once and for all," he said.

-Amidst the raw pain he was feeling, Shnaidel didn't have much room to think about similarly innocent people in Gaza being caught up in Israel's bombing campaign in response.
+Amidst the raw pain he was feeling, Shnaider didn't have much room to think about similarly innocent people in Gaza being caught up in Israel's bombing campaign in response.

 "We are sorry for all the babies and children that are suffering over there," he said.
 "But there is only one blame on this, it's on Hamas."